iota-community/industry-marketplace-python-helper/README.md

-# Industry Marketplace Python Client Library
+# Industry Marketplace Python Helper

 ## This is a work in progress, it's not finished or feature complete yet, PR's welcome!

-This helper class will allow you to easily create Industry Marketplace Service providers or Service requesters with custom implementations.
+This helper repository will allow you to easily create Industry Marketplace Service providers or Service requesters with custom implementations using Python.

 The provided examples `service_provider.py` and `service_requester.py` can be altered to your needs.